 How can I support the Annual Meeting?

-There are many ways to support the Society of Behavioral Medicine Annual Meeting & Scientific Sessions.
+There are many ways!
 First, sponsorship, exhibiting and advertising opportunities are detailed on the Annual Meeting website.
 Also, the Annual Meeting registration form provides the opportunity to donate money to the SBM Annual Meeting; the Advocacy, Membership and Development Campaign (AMDC); and the general SBM reserves, which provides funds for future programming.
 Finally, online donations are welcome at any time through the secure Online Gift Contribution Form.

 How do I make reservations at the Annual Meeting hotel?